urbantreelion/ece350-lab-manual/_lab2/SSB-receiver.md

 Why does taking the *real* part of a complex signal result in frequencies being *added* to the spectrum?

 ---

+- Save this flowgraph.
+It is a deliverable.

 ## Single Sideband (SSB) WAV file Weaver demodulator